solana-nft-programs/staking-ui/README.md

 In ```api/maping.ts```, add your own object to the stakePoolMetadatas array.
 You'll now be able to access your project at http://localhost:3000/[name].

 In order to get a custom Cardinal URL, **deploy your pool** on mainnet and then **make a PR** to our ```api/mapping.ts``` file in this repo with updates containing your pool's metadata.

+### Deployment and Beyond
+Now that you've made and deployed your Cardinal stake pool, you can either stick with Cardinal's UX for the stake pool experience or build your own.

+Simply modify ```pages/[stakePoolId]/index.tsx``` with your own react styling, and host the stake pool on your own domain.

 ## Have questions?
 Join our **[Discord](https://discord.gg/stX2FAYbVq)** to get technical support as you build on Cardinal.